 Marbling is easy, but you need to take care not to over mix, which will muddy the colours together.
 If this is your first attempt at marbling and looks are important to you (the dogs won’t care!), you might find it easy to start by experimenting with a simple two colour combination and/or use tints that will blend together nicely if you overdo mixing.

-Making the Marbled Unicorn Bone Dog Treats
+How to Make Marbled Unicorn Bone Dog Treats

 - Pale neutral roll-and-cut dog treat dough ingredients for your chosen recipe